DarkPark/jscs/readme.md

 var superPower = new SuperPower();
 ```

-Use one `var` declaration for multiple variables.
+Use one `var` declaration for multiple variables in each scope.
-There should be only one `var` block for each scope.

 ```javascript
 // bad